mindsphere/devops-demo/README.md

     ```

 - Create the LogMe (ELK) service for log aggregation.
 This is
-  *not a requirement*, and the same service can be used to aggregate any
+  *not a requirement* and you could remove it from the manifest definition
+  The same service can be used to aggregate any
   number of app logs.
 The MindSphere platform will automatically gather
   the logs after binding: